Shannon number: Tighter bounds

-Upper
+Upper, positions

 Taking Shannon's numbers into account, Victor Allis calculated an upper bound of 5×10^{52} for the number of positions, and estimated the true number to be about 10^{50}.
 Later work proved an upper bound of 8.7×10^{45}, and showed an upper bound 4×10^{37} in the absence of promotions.

-Lower
+Accurate, positions

+John Tromp and Peter Österlund estimated the number of legal chess positions with a 95% confidence level at 4.822±0.028×10^44, based on an efficiently computable bijection between integers and chess positions.

+Lower, complexity

 Allis also estimated the game-tree complexity to be at least 10^{123}, "based on an average branching factor of 35 and an average game length of 80".
 As a comparison, the number of atoms in the observable universe, to which it is often compared, is roughly estimated to be 10^{80}.

-Accurate estimates

-John Tromp and Peter Österlund estimated the number of legal chess positions with a 95% confidence level at $(4.822 \pm 0.028) \times 10^{44}$, based on an efficiently computable bijection between integers and chess positions.

 Number of sensible chess games

-As a comparison to the Shannon number, if chess is analyzed for the number of "sensible" games that can be played (not counting ridiculous or obvious game-losing moves such as moving a queen to be immediately captured by a pawn without compensation), then the result is closer to around 10^{40} games.
+As a comparison to the Shannon number, if chess is analyzed for the number of "sensible" games that can be played (i.e., not counting ridiculous or obvious game-losing moves such as moving a queen to be immediately captured by a pawn without compensation), then the result is closer to around 10^{40} games.
 This is based on having a choice of about three sensible moves at each ply (half-move), and a game length of 80 plies (or, equivalently, 40 moves).